A united response to a global problem

 We were founding members of the Digital Coding and Tracking Association (DCTA), who we are working with to promote the concept of digital tax verification based on an agreed industry-wide approach.

-We work with law enforcement agencies worldwide to gather and share intelligence, monitor the destruction of seized products and machinery and analyse suspect fakes.
+We work with law enforcement agencies worldwide to gather and share information, monitor the destruction of seized products and machinery and analyse suspected fakes in our state of the art laboratory in Southampton, UK.

 We also work to ensure business is joined up with governments and other organisations to make our combined efforts more effective.
 This includes working collaboratively with law enforcement and working closely with international bodies, such as the World Customs Organisation, Europol and the OECD Task Force on Countering Illicit Trade.